szabolcsnagy0/ivt-lab/README.md

 mvn compile
 ```

-To compile and run tests also execute:
+To compile and run tests also execute this:

 ```
 mvn test